palash25/palash25.github.io/content/authors/admin/_index.md

 Open source contributions opened up a lot of opportunities for me.
 Besides being able to hack on various different codebases I was also offered paid gigs to work on open source software by orgs like [coala](https://coala.io) under Google Summer of Code '18, [Appbase](https://appbase.io) as an intern and [CNCF](https://cncf.io) under the Community Bridge Programme.

 I have also interned at a startup called [Atlan](https://atlan.com/).
-My experience there was a mixed bag but I got to work on this really cool product called [Collect](https://collect.atlan.com/) rewriting the Analytics API for Collect in Go.
+My experience there was a mixed bag but I got to work on this really cool product called [Collect](https://collect.atlan.com/) rewriting the Analytics API for Collect in Go which will probably never go on production because of the poor management.

 Currently I am familiarizing myself with functional programming and studying more about distributed systems.
 I am looking for internships/full-time opportunities where I will get to work on building highly available and scalable services using distributed systems concepts and modern DevOps practices.